Mavericks Memo

 • All Other Medication: All other prescribed or over-the-counter medications must be dropped off and stored in the Health Office and administered by Health Office staff, with a signed medication authorization form on file.

-📞 Contacting Parents During Illness
+📞 Contacting School During Illness

 If your student is feeling unwell, the Health Office must be the first point of contact.